 Applying for an ISSN for an electronic publication

 The procedures for applying for an ISSN are the same for all publications (refer to the details).

 The required supporting documents may vary according to the medium.

 As for a print publication or a publication on CD-Rom, you can apply for an ISSN up to 3 months before a publication is released, if the information and documents you provide demonstrate that the project is sufficiently advanced.

 Please note that online ressources are usually not ISSN assigned ahead of publication.

-The assigned ISSN is only duly registered in the ISSN International Register once the first issue is received.
+The assigned ISSN is only duly registered in the ISSN International Portal once the first issue is received.

 The ISSN in the digital age